The following actions can help you prevent hypoglycemia:

 Eat regular meals and snacks

-Be physically active safely
+Be physically active and safely

-To help prevent hypoglycemia, you may need to check your blood glucose before, during, and after physical activity and adjust your medicine or carbohydrate intake.
+Before, during, and after physical activity, you should check your blood glucose level and adjust your medications or carbohydrate intake to prevent hypoglycemia.
 For example, you might eat a snack before being physically active or decrease your insulin dose to keep your blood glucose from dropping too low.

 How to treat your hypoglycemia?